rice7th/summer/README.md

 # summer
 the summer color palette: a vibrant, chill and fresh tropical palette created as a competitor to other palettes such as gruvbox, nord and catpuccin, while keeping its own originality.
+## NOTE: THIS IS A PRE-ALPHA
+Dont expect this to have all configs pre-made!

 # Colors